Jump to content

 What different ball stats represent?

-• Power — the higher it is, the higher level pin you can knock down.
+• Weight — the higher this stat, the higher level pin you can knock down.

-• Hook Control the higher it is, the slower the pointer moves on the ball controller.
+• Hook Control — the higher this stat, the slower the pointer moves on the hook controller.

-There are two parameters that remain constant with ball upgrades.
+There are three parameters that remain constant with ball upgrades.

-• Guide the higher it is, the longer the green predict line.
+• Guide — the higher this stat, the longer the green predict line is.

-• Hook the higher it is, the more intensely a ball can hook.
+• Hook — the higher this stat, the more intensely a ball can hook.

 How do I upgrade balls?